patpij2/server-login/scraper-everthing/README.md

-# Email Scraper API
+# Enhanced Email & Personal Data Scraper API

-A production-ready RESTful API for extracting email addresses from websites and marketplaces.
+A production-ready RESTful API for extracting email addresses and comprehensive personal data from websites and marketplaces.

 ## 🚀 Quick Start